 High Vis Workwear and ISO EN 20471 Standards

-You know the importance of wearing High Visibility workwear but do you know the EN standards your work clothing should meet?
+You know the importance of wearing High Visibility workwear, but do you know the EN standards your work clothing should meet?

 If you are responsible for purchasing high vis workwear then you will want to ensure what you supply to your staff meets their needs.
 From their perspective your colleagues will want style, comfort and garments that keep them warm, dry and visible.
-Whilst you will not want to compromise on protection which means you will source high vis workwear that is certified and tested to the relevant standards.
+You will not want to compromise on protection which means you will source high vis workwear that is certified and tested to the relevant standards.

 What exactly does EN ISO 20471:2013 and the different classes mean when buying high vis wear?

 This brief guide is to help you make sense of the standard and provides a selection of high vis workwear available to you that meets EN ISO 20471.
-See the range: High Vis Work Clothing

 EN ISO 20471 is intended solely for Hi Vis workwear